alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/publication-scheme.md

 This category covers our protocols, policies and procedures for providing services, and responsibilities, including:

 * how we conduct departmental business
-* delivering our services (possibly a single document, or create a document collection to link to - this could be combined with ‘customer service standards’, below)
+* delivering our services (possibly a single document, or create a document collection to link to - this could be combined with 'customer service standards', below)
 * [recruiting and employing staff](https://www.gov.uk/government/organisations/cabinet-office/about/recruitment)
 * customer service standards (possibly a single publication, or create a collection of these to link to)
 * [records management and personal data policies](https://www.gov.uk/government/organisations/cabinet-office/about/personal-information-charter)